-HRUC is focusing on it's future growth prospects primairly throught the WLIOT, 19+ provision and apprenticeship growth.
+HRUC is focusing on it's future growth prospects primarily through the WLIOT, 19+ provision and apprenticeship growth.
 In addition, we are refreshing engagement with schools to increase our 16-18 provision.

-Despite costs associated with the merger with RUTC and additional working capital requirements during the initial transition phase, the College's financial profile remains strong and meets the financial requirements set in the strategic aims.
+The College's financial profile remains strong and meets the financial requirements set in the strategic aims.